Why every van needs a portable campervan toilet

 So even if I’m headed for a campground with great restroom facilities or even planning to stay some nights in motels, I always carry a portable campervan toilet.

-That truck stop restroom may not be very clean
+That public restroom may not be very clean

 Gas stations, restaurants, truck stops and rest stop toilets can be hit or miss with regard to how clean they are and some tend to be very dirty.